ukri-bench/benchmark-pydgemm/README.md

 and kernel launch parameters may be modified.

-If a NumPy replacement is used, then it should be imported using the `ap` alias: `import accelerated-python as ap`.
+If a NumPy replacement is used, then it should be imported using the `ap` alias: `import accelerated-python as xp`.
-The runtime option `--accelerator` will be used to switch between NumPy and `ap`.
+The runtime option `--accelerator` will be used to switch between NumPy and `xp`.

 Custom implementatons of the matrix initialization function (`initialize_accel_arrays`) are permitted.